free-science-academy/organisation/governance.md

 ### Taskforces

 Within the main structure of the OSA, each of the founding members is assigned to be the Head of a different taskforce.
-Each of these is autonomous under the OSA.
+Each of these is autonomous under the FSA.

 These are the taskforces and their associated Heads: